sandyavs/mealplanner-wiki/Repository-Management.md

 ## Branch Naming Conventions

 Since dozens of short-lived branches tend to accumulate due to unfinished experiments and so on, please use helpful branch names.
-It is helpful to start with your name, nickname or github username, followed by either: and issue number from git issues, or a short name for the feature.
+It is helpful to start with your name, nickname or github username, followed by either: an issue number from git issues, or a short name for the feature.
 This makes it easier to identify when stale branches contain useful but unfinished work.
-Every new months stale branches will be removed.
+Every few months stale branches will be removed.

 Example